 - Badass: Just as the Doctor claims that there are worse things than Angels on the ship, Father Octavian gets caught in a headlock by one that he knows is going to break his neck sooner or later.
 His response: "I beg to differ, sir."

 - Berserk Button: The Doctor threatens the soldiers that if anything happens to Amy while he's away he "will hold each of [them] personally responsible.
 Twice."
-Later behaviour as he realised leaving Amy behind was a mistake perhaps crosses into Papa Wolf or Big Brother Instinct territory.
+Later behaviour as he realised leaving Amy behind was a mistake crosses into Papa Wolf or Big Brother Instinct territory.

 - Call Back:

 - Angel Bob calls the Doctor "The Doctor in the TARDIS" and River mentions the Pandorica opening, both like Prisoner Zero.